wilsonjr/OverlapRemoval/README.md

 ## Dependencies

-You need to use the following dependencies, although we provide you with the project.
+You need to use the following dependencies although we provide you with the project.

 **DT1.2**: [Delaunay Triangulation](http://doc.jzy3d.org/javadoc/0.8.4/org/jzy3d/plot3d/builder/delaunay/jdt/Delaunay_Triangulation.html)